BY RAIL, ROAD, SEA OR AIR, YOU CAN GO FASTER IN NORTH CAROLINA.

 In addition, an inland port in Charlotte sits at the heart of the Southeast’s manufacturing and distribution sites.

-North Carolina is home to the largest consolidated rail system in the country.
+North Carolina is home to two Class-1 rail carriers.
 These rail connections extend all the way to the coast, enabling the state ports in Morehead City and Wilmington to offer import and export services to a large market.

 Highlights of our rail system include: